angrysky56/reflective-agent-architecture/RAA_AGENT.md

 **Tool**: `consult_compass`

-- **When**: The task is too complex for a single step or requires multi-modal reasoning (SHAPE, SMART, SLAP).
+- **When**: The task is too complex for a single step or requires multi-modal reasoning (SMART, SLAP).
 - **Action**: Call `consult_compass(task="...")`.
 - **Mechanism**: Delegates the task to the full COMPASS architecture, which performs input analysis, objective planning, and reasoning before executing.